 The pervasive confusion and grave error about the most fundamental truths, the most beautiful realities, and the lasting goods of human life and its cradle, the human family, as they come to us from the hand of God, are the tragic signs of Satan’s presence in our midst.
 When we see how he has succeeded in corrupting a culture which was once Christian and in sowing the seeds of confusion and error even within the Church herself, we can easily become frightened and discouraged.

-But we should not be discouraged because, as Cardinal Burke reminds us, Christ will come to our assistance — and He will do it through the intercession of Saint Joseph.
-So today we entrust ourselves, our families, and HLI’s mission to defend life and family to the intercession and protection of Saint Joseph.
+But we should not be discouraged because, as Cardinal Burke reminds us, Christ will come to our assistance — and He will do it through the intercession of St. Joseph.
+So today we entrust ourselves, our families, and HLI’s mission to defend life and family to the intercession and protection of St. Joseph, Protector of Families.

 Saint Joseph, Patron Saint of the Universal Church and the Domestic Church, pray for us.